annaesvensson/yellow-help/1-en/contributing-guidelines.md

     Let me know if you need more information.
 Thanks for your help.

-Asking a question about layout files:
+Asking a question about layout files, remember to use English:

     Title: How do I show the correct date in layout files?